Komische Oper Berlin: The Komische Oper company

 From 1966 to 2004, the theatre was also home to a resident ballet company – first as the "Tanztheater der Komischen Oper", and then from 1999 as "BerlinBallett – Komische Oper".
 In 2004, due to budgetary problems, the separate ballet companies of Berlin's three opera houses were merged into a single company called the Staatsballett Berlin.

-Past General Music Directors (GMD) of the company have included Kurt Masur, Rolf Reuter, Yakov Kreizberg, Kirill Petrenko, Carl St.Clair, and Patrick Lange.
-The current GMD of the company is Ainārs Rubiķis, as of the 2018–2019 season, with an initial contract of 3 seasons.
-Rubiķis is scheduled to stand down as GMD at the close of the 2022-2023 season.
-In January 2022, the company announced the appointment of Gaffigan as its next music director, effective with the 2023-2024 season, with an initial contract of 4 years.
+Past General Music Directors (GMD) of the company have included Kurt Masur, Rolf Reuter, Yakov Kreizberg, Kirill Petrenko, Carl St.Clair, Patrick Lange. and Ainārs Rubiķis.
+In January 2022, the company announced the appointment of James Gaffigan as its next music director, effective with the 2023–2024 season, with an initial contract of 4 years.